web-infra-dev/midscene/apps/site/docs/en/docs/getting-started/quick-start.md

 # Quick Start

-In this example, we use OpenAI GPT-4o and Puppeteer.js to search headphones on ebay, and then get the result items and prices in JSON format.
+In this example, we use OpenAI GPT-4o to search headphones on ebay, and then get the result items and prices in JSON format.

-Remember to prepare an OpenAI key that is eligible for accessing GPT-4o before running.
+Remember to prepare an API key that is eligible for accessing OpenAI's GPT-4o before running.

-> [Puppeteer](https://pptr.dev/) is a Node.js library which provides a high-level API to control Chrome or Firefox over the DevTools Protocol or WebDriver BiDi.
-Puppeteer runs in the headless (no visible UI) by default but can be configured to run in a visible ("headful") browser.
+## Preparation

 Config the API key